 Click any day on the calendar to open the session detail panel:

-- Screenshots — attach, drag & drop, and paste images directly from the clipboard for the session
+- Screenshots: attach, drag & drop, and paste images directly from the clipboard for the active session checklist set

-- Session notes — free-text notes for end-of-day review
+- Session notes: free-text notes for end-of-day review, isolated per session checklist set

 Click any trade in the session panel to dive into its detail.